Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

     ![Screenshot showing hello-arc RBAC get pods](./k3s_rbac04.png)

-  - To test the RBAC role assignment, as user "Jane", try to delete the pods.
-As you can see, the operation fails since Jane is assigned with the role of "pod-reader".
+  - To test the RBAC role assignment, attempt to delete the pods as "Jane" user.
+You'll notice the operation fails because Jane is assigned the "pod-reader" role.

-    The "pod-reader" role only allows _get_, _watch_ and _list_ Kubernetes operations permissions in the _hello-arc_ namespace but does not allow for _delete_ operations permissions.
+    The "pod-reader" role only allows _get_, _watch_ and _list_ Kubernetes operations permissions in the _hello-arc_ namespace but doesn't allow for _delete_ operations permissions.

     ```powershell
     $pod=kubectl --namespace hello-arc get pods --selector=app=hello-arc --output="jsonpath={.items..metadata.name}"